Questions and Answers – ITB Therapy

 Will ITB TherapySM cure my spasticity?

-While Medtronic ITB Therapy (the baclofen pump) won't eliminate the primary source of your condition or cure your disease, it may help you manage your severe spasticity symptoms and might allow you to participate in daily activities that have become difficult or impossible.
+While Medtronic ITB Therapy (the baclofen pump) won't eliminate the primary source of your condition or cure your disease, it may help you manage your severe spasticity symptoms and may allow you to participate in daily activities that have become difficult or impossible.

 Am I a candidate for ITB Therapy?